noteable-io/origami/README.md

 1. Log in to Noteable (sign up is free)
 2. In the User Settings tab, navigate to `API Tokens` and generate a new token

+The token can be passed directly in to `APIClient` on initialization, or set it as env var `NOTEABLE_TOKEN`.

 ### Usage

 The example below shows how to create a Notebook, launch a Kernel, add new cells, and execute code.